New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 Documentation of having recovered from Covid-19 in the past 90 days is also accepted.

+Before the new rule went into effect, all vaccinated travelers were required to test within three days of their departure.

 Unvaccinated Americans and legal permanent residents are allowed to enter the country with a test taken within one day of departing for the United States.
-The new rule will make the testing time frame one day for everyone.
+The new rule makes the testing time frame one day for everyone.

 Biden also announced that the federal mask mandate requiring travelers to wear masks in airports, on planes and on other modes of public transportation such as trains and buses has been extended through March 18.